datanav/docs/best-practice.rst

 Global-task

 This is only the first part of the analysis.
 The second part is how to enrich data in the global datasets, and to determine which aggregated datasets there is a need for.
-These are questions that needs to be asked in order to make the enriched datasets as useful as possible.
+These are questions that need to be asked in order to make the enriched datasets as useful as possible.

 Recipe for generating global datasets
 -------------------------------------